MinaProtocol/mina/src/lib/crypto/kimchi_bindings/stubs/README.md

 ### Conventions

 * To ease eye'ing at FFI code, we use the `Caml` prefix whenever we're dealing with types that will be converted to OCaml.
 This allows to quickly read a function's signature and see that there are only types that support `ocaml::FromValue` and `ocaml::ToValue`.
 You can then implement the `From` trait to the non-ocaml types for facilitating back-and-forth conversions.
-* You should not include any value allocated on the OCaml heap within a custom type, otherwise it won't get free'd by OCaml's GC when the host type gets free'ed.
-Now, I'm not sure how you could achieve that, but if you end up there think about what you're doing.
+* You must not include any value from the OCaml heap within a custom type, otherwise you are likely to cause OCaml heap corruption and an eventual segfault.
 * You should implement a `drop_in_place` finalizer for all custom types.
 Better be safe than sorry.
 (TODO: lint on this? or mandate this upstream)
 * If a custom type is large, you can use a `Box` to only store a pointer (pointing to the Rust heap) in the OCaml heap.
 (TODO: why is this better?)
 * Since OCaml does not have fixed-sized arrays, we usually convert any arrays (`[T; N]`) into tuples (`(T, T, T, ...)`)